Updated: Apr 28

 Increased automation could resemble something like, recruiters harvesting more candidate data to evaluate candidates more effectively by helping to minimize the human and sometimes amplified prejudices that can infiltrate the hiring process.
 This would allow companies to benefit by being able to make objective, data-driven decisions to hire only the best candidates based on their real potential using algorithms, and taking into consideration resume and profile data only.

 AI is surrounded by many misconceptions as many people think about robots armed with artificial intelligence taking over the world.
 However, think of the possibilities as AI is used to automate core recruitment practices.
-This could go beyond what many do today in automating repetitive task but move to addressing routine and complex issues that limited internal resources cannot tackle.
+This could go beyond what many do today in automating repetitive tasks but move to address routine and complex issues that limited internal resources cannot tackle.

-When recruitment meets true talent acquisition, when AI's role in recruitment augments what the recruiter does rather than removing the role of the recruiter, everyone benefits.
+When recruitment meets true talent acquisition, and AI's role in recruitment augments rather than replaces the role of the recruiter, then everyone benefits.
 Candidates will no longer go into the black hole of not being reviewed or receiving no response to an application as more systematic candidate touch-points are added to the full lifecycle of the hiring process.
-The recruiter benefits from the automation of basic tasks in the recruitment process and improvement of the use of technology in hiring, such as the use of videos and candidate communications through AI chat bots.
-AI could help to identify and quantify soft skills, such as truthfulness and empathy, by looking at word choice, inflections in a candidate's voice and gestures which aren’t purposely chosen such as micro-gestures or displacement gestures when a candidate is feeling conflicted emotions.
+The recruiter benefits from the automation of basic tasks in the recruitment process and improvement of the use of technology in hiring, such as the use of videos and candidate communications through AI chatbots.
+AI could help to identify and quantify soft skills, such as truthfulness and empathy, by looking at word choice, inflections in a candidate's voice, and gestures that aren’t purposely chosen such as micro-gestures or displacement gestures when a candidate is feeling conflicted emotions.

 What does all of this mean with the introduction of more AI into the hiring process?
 In the not too distant future, one could see blurred lines between human and machine interactions.
-Gartner research states that by 2020, nearly one in six customer service interactions will be managed by AI, and I believe that future looks very similar for the recruitment and selection process with AI.
+According to a research study by a recruitment automation software business, early AI recruiters save 75% on resume screening, have a 4% gain in revenue per employee, and have a 35% lower employee turnover rate.